Dealerdirect/guides/code-styling/mysql/README.md

 columns MUST have a default value.
 The `id` column MUST NOT be specified in insert queries unless those queries are used in some kind of data replication.

-If an insert query specifies more than 5 columns, the `SET` syntax is RECOMMENDED.
+If an insert query specifies more than five columns, the `SET` syntax is RECOMMENDED.
 In that case the `SET` keyword MUST follow the table name and the column names MUST be indented one level.